mauvilsa/tesseract-recognize/README.md

 # VIEWING RESULTS

-THe results can be viewed/edited using the Page XML editor available at https://github.com/mauvilsa/nw-page-editor or using other tools that support this format such as http://www.primaresearch.org/tools and https://transkribus.eu/Transkribus/ .
+The results can be viewed/edited using the Page XML editor available at https://github.com/mauvilsa/nw-page-editor or using other tools that support this format such as http://www.primaresearch.org/tools and https://transkribus.eu/Transkribus/ .

+# CONTRIBUTING

+If you intend to contribute, before any commits be sure to first execute githook-pre-commit to setup (symlink) the pre-commit hook.
+This hook takes care of automatically updating the tool version.

 # COPYRIGHT